 The following is a tentative outline of the course.
 The material covered will be dictated by the time available.
 Please note, also, the order of material discussed may be altered.

-Part I - Alberta Employment Standards Code
+Part 1 - Alberta Employment Standards Code - "Employment Standards Code" workbook.

 This section of the course examines various issues as they relate to the Alberta Employment Standards Code.